10mi2/g2core-pressurizer/Bill-of-Materials.md

 # Ten Mile Square g2core Pressurizer Bill-of-Materials

-This is the parts list we used to build our proof of concept, and unless otherwise noted the parts can be replaced by similar:
+This is the parts list we used to build our proof of concept, and unless otherwise noted the parts can be replaced by similar.
+Please note that we are listing what worked for us, and should be sufficient to get you started.

 ## Mechanical

 - [OpenBuilds C-Beam® Linear Actuator Bundle](https://openbuildspartstore.com/c-beam-linear-actuator-bundle/) - 250mm version
   - [Add the High-Torque NEMA-23 Motor](https://openbuildspartstore.com/nema-23-stepper-motor-high-torque-series/) - the normal NEMA-23 _might_ work but our testing shows that we're near the torque limit of this motor
-- [OpenBuilds V-Slot® 20x80 Linear Rail](https://openbuildspartstore.com/v-slot-20x80-linear-rail/) - at _least_ 250mm length - will be cut into two
+- [OpenBuilds V-Slot® 20x80 Linear Rail](https://openbuildspartstore.com/v-slot-20x80-linear-rail/) - at _least_ 250mm length, this will be cut into two lengths
 - Corner brackets - at _least_ 6 - [Angle Corner Connector](https://openbuildspartstore.com/black-angle-corner-connector/) (Needs tested: may be able to only use 4 total for cost reduction)
   - To save money, *at most two of them* may be able to be replaced with these [cast version](https://openbuildspartstore.com/cast-corner-bracket/) *or* [these hidden ones](https://openbuildspartstore.com/inside-hidden-corner-bracket/)
 - 1 x [Tee Nuts - M5 (10 Pack)](https://openbuildspartstore.com/tee-nuts-m5-10-pack/) - only two are needed, but they're sold in 10-packs